Search Marriage & Divorce Records, Warrants, State Records Free

 If a particular type of record can’t be pinpointed because the location of the event is unknown, people search services or third-party aggregate sites may provide further insight since they search databases nationwide.

-2. Determining Which Public Records & State Records Are Publicly Accessible
+2. Determining Which Public & State Records Are Publicly Accessible

 The Freedom of Information Act and lemon laws within a state give citizens the right to obtain public information such as criminal history, arrest records, mugshots, inmate status, court records, warrant checks, bankruptcy data, sex offender registries, lien status, tax records, driving records, marriage and divorce records and more.